OctopusDeploy/blog/blog/2018-10/selenium/21-travis-ci/travis-ci.md

 Populate the `.travis.yml` file and save the changes.

 We need to push, or check-in, the changes to the remote repository.
-To do this right click on the project root directory and select `Git` → `Commit Directory`.
+To do this right click on the project root directory and select {{Git,Commit Directory}}.

 Enter a Commit Message, click the drop down arrow next to the `Commit` button, and click `Commit and Push`.